 ChEM-H awards Stanford Interdisciplinary Graduate Fellowships (SIGFs) at the interface of chemistry, biology, and engineering.

 The Stanford Interdisciplinary Graduate Fellowship (SIGF) Program is a competitive, university-wide program that awards three-year fellowships to outstanding doctoral students engaged in interdisciplinary research.
 Since 2016, ChEM-H has awarded four fellowships and one honorary fellowship.
+ChEM-H fellows are invited to join the Chemistry/Biology Interface Training Program.

 2018 SIGF Affiliated with ChEM-H - David L. Sze and Kathleen Donohue Interdisciplinary Fellow: Corleone Delaveris, Chemistry PhD Student